 easily we’re able to deliver to you but also the delivery of fuel into our

 When pricing heating oil for our customers we need to take into

-consideration the price of the petrol and diesel to fuel our delivery vehicles.
+consideration the price of petrol and diesel to fuel our delivery vehicles.

 Therefore, we can offer you more competitive rates when you select our economy

 delivery option.
-By planning and ordering your fuel on the economy 10 working
+Planning and ordering your fuel on the economy 10 working

 we use less fuel, and less driver time, and can pass savings on to you by way